ContentLEAD/joomla-2.5-importer/README.md

     - Created Date: Date the article was started
     - Published Date: Date the article was approved
     - Last Modified Date: Date the article was last edited
-- **Published Status**: Inital published status of the imported article.
+- **Published Status**: Initial published status of the imported article.
 Articles will be immediately posted if this is set to Published.
+- **Parent Category**: Parent category for imported categories.
+Useful for automatically posting articles to a Category Blog.

 ### Plugin Configuration ###
 Within your Joomla administrator section, the list of installed plugins can be found under **Extensions** > **Plugin Manager**.
 The Brafton Cron Plugin is listed under **System - Brafton Cron Plugin**.